-Zolkos reported details on the Swiss Re bonds in Business Insurance.
+Zolkos reported in Business Insurance details on the Swiss Re bonds.
 There were earlier reports that Swiss Re was looking for a ten year deal.
 This deal is not it and perhaps they are still looking for such a ten year deal.
 According to Zolkos, SR Earthquake Fund (a company Swiss Re set up for this purpose) issued Swiss Re \$122.2 million in California reinsurance coverage based on funds provided by the bond sale.

 Yasuda Fire and Marine Bonds.
-Finally we note that recently Aon Capital Markets structured and marketed a catastrophe bond providing windstorm coverage to Yasuda Fire and Marine Insurance Company [29].
+Finally we note that recently Aon Capital Markets structured and marketed a catastrophe bond providing windstorm coverage to Yasuda Fire and Marine Insurance Company [28].
 Munich Re "validated the transaction from the perspective of investors" and will provide claims services.
 Evidently, the moral hazard problem we mentioned earlier is resolved in this case by using Munich Re's claims services.
-No investment banks were mentioned in the reports because Aon Capital Markets acted as and is registered as its own investment bank.
+No investment banks were mentioned in the reports.
 This is an example of how brokers and reinsurers have reacted to securitization - they are acquiring the skills needed to enter the business and marketing services explicitly.
-The coverage is long term, provides Yasuda with dual "trigger" options (we discuss these in detail in another paper [9]), and makes use of the reputation and administrative services of an established reinsurer.
+The coverage is long term, provides Yasuda with dual "trigger" options (we discuss these in detail in another paper[8]), and makes use of the reputation and administrative services of an established reinsurer.
 In the next section we review securitization of assets.